 An evening stroll nearer the tower completed our last full day in the City of Light and I felt my heart constrict at the thought of leaving.

 Before we had to board our plane, we learned more about the Marais during an adventure with Discover Walks Paris that I enjoyed most especially because of our charming and very knowledgeable hosts.
-Then we enjoyed lunch at Merci where we also shopped until my heart finished constricting into tight knots of sadness and happiness dueling for supremacy.
+Then we enjoyed lunch at Merci.
+Afterward shopping until my heart constricted into tight knots of sadness and happiness, dueling for supremacy.